 U.S. Farmer Inclusion Program

-The Farmer Inclusion Program is N4J’s core U.S. initiative, currently active in North Carolina.
+The Farmer Inclusion Program is N4J’s core U.S. initiative, currently active in North Carolina and Virginia.
 Through this work, we work with Black, Indigenous, and other farmers of color, to increase access to financial and technical resources for climate resilience, climate mitigation, and regenerative agriculture.

 While Black and Indigenous communities have a long history with regenerative agricultural practices, they face some of the highest barriers to maintaining access to their land and to continued investment in these practices on their farms.
 Historically, Black farmers held almost 25% of farms in North Carolina; now it’s 3%, or less than 1,500 farms.
 At the same time, with less than 2% of U.S. land farmed as organic (and even less with regenerative or restorative practices), industrial agriculture contributes to an overwhelming amount of climate emissions; habitat loss; soil erosion; and water, land, and air pollution—impacting frontline farming communities.